Fisher King

 Most versions of the story contain the Holy Grail and the Lance of Longinus as plot elements.
 In some versions, a third character is introduced; this individual, unlike the hero-knight archetype, is ignorant of the King's power, but has the ability to save the king and land, or to doom it.
-Variations of this third party give us divergent legends.
+Variations of this third party produce divergent legends.

 As a literary character, the Fisher King originates in Chrétien de Troyes' unfinished writings of the adventures of Perceval.
 Many authors have endeavoured to complete and extend the work, resulting in various continuations.
 Major sources of the legend include Chrétien's Li Contes del Graal; Perceval, ou Le Conte du Graal (c.
-1160-1180), Wauchier de Denain's First Continuation (c.
-1180-1200), Robert de Boron's Didot-Perceval (c.
-1191-1202), Peredur son of Efrawg (c.
+1160–1180), Wauchier de Denain's First Continuation (c.
+1180–1200), Robert de Boron's Didot-Perceval (c.
+1191–1202), Peredur son of Efrawg (c.
 1200), Perlesvaus (c.
 1200), Wolfram von Eschenbach's Parzival (c.
 1217), and Thomas Malory's Morte D'Arthur (c.
 1400).
+The Fisher King can be the Grail Knight's father (as in Chrétien's original) or his other relative (uncle, cousin, grandfather).

-Character history
+History

-Celtic mythology
+Early works and origins

-The Fisher King first appears in Chrétien de Troyes' Perceval, the Story of the Grail in the late 12th century, but the character's roots may lie in Celtic mythology.
+The Fisher King first appears in Chrétien de Troyes's Perceval, the Story of the Grail in the late 12th century, but the character's roots may lie in Welsh mythology.
 He may be derived from the figure of Brân the Blessed in the Mabinogion.
-In the Second Branch, Bran has a cauldron that can resurrect the dead, albeit imperfectly; those thus revived cannot speak.
+In the Second Branch, Bran has a cauldron that can resurrect the dead, albeit imperfectly; thus those revived cannot speak.
 He gives this cauldron to the king of Ireland as a wedding gift for him and Bran's sister Branwen.
 Later, Bran wages war on the Irish and is wounded in the foot or leg, and the cauldron is destroyed.
 He asks his followers to sever his head and take it back to Britain, and his head continues talking and keeps them company on their trip.
 The group lands on the island of Gwales, where they spend 80 years in a castle of joy and abundance, but eventually they leave and bury Bran's head in London.
 This story has analogues in two other important Welsh texts: the Mabinogion tale "Culhwch and Olwen", in which King Arthur's men must travel to Ireland to retrieve a magical cauldron, and the poem The Spoils of Annwn, which speaks of a similar mystical cauldron sought by Arthur in the otherworldly land of Annwn.

 The Welsh Romance Peredur son of Efrawg is based on Chrétien or derived from a common original, but it contains several prominent deviations and lacks a Grail.
 The character of the Fisher King appears (though he is not called such) and presents Peredur with a severed head on a platter.
 Peredur later learns that he was related to that king, and that the severed head was that of his cousin, whose death he must avenge by defeating the Nine Witches.